Produce films with your students to support your lessons and to resolve conflicts!

 Our approach, through the IACE course, is to base the teaching process in practical rather than theoretical knowledge.
 The course methodology includes workshops, case studies, role-playing, out-of-class activities and lectures, when necessary.

 The courses will be held in PNEVMA Productions’ premises and all around the city of Thessaloniki.
+On October the course will be held in Areadne Lifelong Centre and all around the city of Kalamata.

 Every participant will be asked with their enrolment to fill a questionnaire which will facilitate the needs’ analysis and customization of the course.